 Presently, disruptive behavior disorder is a major part of mental disorders in children and adolescents.
 Study suggests one may find behavioral or conduct disorders in about 3.5% of the children between 3 and 17.

 What Causes Disruptive Behavior Disorder?

 They have not discovered the exact cause of DBD yet.
 However, they think it occurs due to a combination of genetic and environmental factors.

 Having a close family member with some of these disorders greatly increases the risk of DBD in children.
 For example, they can include anxiety disorder, personality disorder, or mood disorder.

 Early exposure to family violence, neglect, and chaotic family environment may also increase the risk of DBD.

 Disruptive Behavior Disorder and Substance Abuse: What Do Studies Suggest?

 No doubt, there is a close relation between DBD and substance abuse.
 However, the results of newer studies suggest a more complex relation between disruptive behavior disorder and substance abuse.
 Incidentally, people may have problems with a combined effects of these disorders.
-If you or anyone in your family is showing signs, you should keep note of it.

 Research finds that adolescents with this combination fall back to being addicted a year after treatment.